Son Rise: Impact

-In April 2019, all Consul Generals of the World in Mumbai jointly hosted the special screening of Son Rise at the National Museum of Indian Cinema, Mumbai.
+In April 2019, all Consuls General of the world in Mumbai jointly hosted the special screening of Son Rise at the National Museum of Indian Cinema, Mumbai.
 Subsequently, for the International Day of the Girl Child, in October 2019. the Diplomatic Corps in Delhi - comprising Ambassadors and High Commissioners of 15 Missions - screened Son Rise and pledged their support for gender equality.
 The screening was held at the historic Siri Fort in New Delhi and opened by the Chairperson of The National Commission for Women in India, Rekha Sharma, and UN Women Deputy Head, Nishtha Satyam.

 The teaser of Son Rise was unveiled at the Spikes Asia Awards, Singapore, in September 2019, followed by a keynote address by Bakshi, director and producer of Son Rise at the IPG Women leadership conference.
 The conference was hosted by Micheal Roth, Chairman of IPG - the world's largest organizations of advertising and marketing services.

 In September 2019, Son Rise was screened for students of 100 colleges in Mumbai followed by workshops conducted by the National Service Scheme (NSS) of Mumbai University.
 The film is being screened across schools and universities in India to gender sensitize the youth.

 Son Rise kicked off the inaugural Bloomberg Equality Summit in Mumbai, the first in Asia, in October 2019.
 The screening was followed by the activation of the UN's HeForShe movement in India.

 NASSCOM, India's chamber of commerce for the Tech Industry, along with 75 Tech leaders, jointly screened Son Rise in October 2019.